kevTu/quote-generator/README.md

 # quote-generator
-Generate a quote based on tags or randomly.
+A quote generator that will produce a quote randomly or by tags.